Mahishasura Mardini Stotram — महिषासुरमर्दिनी स्तोत्रम्

 What does "Mahishasura Mardini" mean?

-"Mahishasura" is a compound word: "Mahisha" means buffalo, and "asura" means demon — so Mahishasura is the buffalo-demon, a powerful demon king who oppressed the gods and could not be defeated by any male being.
-"Mardini" means the one who grinds down, crushes, or destroys.
-Together, "Mahishasura Mardini" means "the destroyer of the buffalo-demon" — one of the principal epithets of Goddess Durga, referring to her greatest mythological victory celebrated in the Devi Mahatmyam (Durga Saptashati).
+"Mahishasura" is a compound: "Mahisha" means buffalo, and "asura" means demon — together, the buffalo-demon king.
+"Mardini" means the one who crushes, grinds, or destroys.
+So "Mahishasura Mardini" means "the destroyer of the buffalo-demon" — one of the principal epithets of Goddess Durga, referring to her supreme mythological victory as recounted in the Devi Mahatmyam (Durga Saptashati).
+According to the legend, Mahishasura had been granted a boon that no male being could kill him, so the gods combined their energies to create the female Goddess Durga, who slew him in a fierce nine-day battle — the basis of Navratri.

 Who composed the Mahishasura Mardini Stotram?